alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 ### Why do we use functions?

-We use functions to break down a program into smaller, reusable parts, making it easier to understand, maintain, and avoid repeating code.[^6]
+We use functions to break down a program into smaller, reusable parts, making it easier to understand, maintain, and avoid repeating code.
+[6]

 ### Passing Parameters to Functions

-**Pass by Value:** When parameters are passed this way, the original values provided by the caller are duplicated into the function's parameters, allowing changes inside the function without affecting the caller's values.[^6]
+**Pass by Value:** When parameters are passed this way, the original values provided by the caller are duplicated into the function's parameters, allowing changes inside the function without affecting the caller's values.
+[6]

 **Example:**